axem-solutions/dem/docs/commands.md

 - `--env` List the Development Environments.
 - `--tool` List the tool images.

-The following option combinations suppported:
+The following option combinations supported:

       --local --env -> List the local Development Environments.
       --all --env -> List the organization's Development Environments.